mslinn/PFView/README.md

 }
 ````

- * Define a method that creates an anonymous subclass of `UnTwirl`, which is then implicitly converted to String.
+ * Define a method that creates an anonymous subclass of `PFView`, which is then implicitly converted to String.
 This is useful for complex, dynamic content.

 ````
-def content(msg: String): String = UnTwirl {
+def content(msg: String): String = PFView {
   ++(msg * 2)
 }
 ````

-* `UnTwirl` instances can be recursively nested:
+* `PFView` instances can be recursively nested:
 ````
-object NestedExample extends UnTwirl {
+object NestedExample extends PFView {
   def apply(msg: String=""): Html = Html {
-    def content(msg: String): String = UnTwirl {
+    def content(msg: String): String = PFView {
       ++(msg * 2)
     }